mcm104/homeless_counts_gender_WA/README.md

 _This dataset was created as a final project for the University of Washington Information School's Winter 2021 course on data curation._

 ## Abstract
 This dataset contains the results of point-in-time homelessness counts in Washington state from 2015 to 2019.
 The counts are broken up by gender and housing status.
 The source data provides three gender categories: female, male, and transgender.
-In 2017, a fourth category was added for gender nonconforming persons.
+In 2017, a fourth category was added for gender non-conforming persons.
 In this dataset you will find the counts for all four categories, which are further broken down by current housing status: in an emergency shelter, in transitional housing, or unsheltered.
 The intended audience for this dataset is policymakers at the municipal, county, and state level in Washington state.

 ## A note about this dataset
 The data from this dataset comes from point-in-time homeless counts conducted by [Continuum of Care (CoC) Homeless Assistance Programs](https://www.hudexchange.info/programs/coc/), who are required to submit the results of these counts to the U.S. Department of Housing and Urban Development (HUD) as part of their CoC membership.